dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 it returns an empty result (`std::nullopt`) to indicate that the exploration is complete and workers can terminate.

-* `complete()`: Atomically performs two actions: (i) It logs the completion of a task previously acquired via `acquire()` by decrementing the `active_` counter, and (ii) it pushes newly discovered tasks into the queue.
-If no pending or active tasks remain after the operation, it notifies the global completion of the computation so all workers can finish.
+* `complete()`: Atomically performs two actions: (i) It records the completion of a task previously acquired via `acquire()` by decrementing the `active_` counter, and (ii) it pushes newly discovered tasks into the queue.
+If no pending or active tasks remain after the operation, it signals global completion so all workers can finish.
 If there is pending work (`tasks_.empty() == false`), it wakes up a blocked worker.

 To prevent the programmer from having to call `complete()` manually and to guarantee proper task completion even in the presence of exceptions, `acquire()` does not directly return a task object of type `T`.
-Instead, it returns an optional value `std::optional` of an auxiliary `acquired_task` handle class.
+Instead, it returns a `std::optional` containing an instance of an auxiliary handle class named `acquired_task`.
 This class acts as an RAII object representing a task currently in progress.
 In addition to the acquired value, it stores a vector of new tasks discovered during processing.
 When the object goes out of scope, its destructor automatically invokes `complete()`, transferring the accumulated new tasks to the queue and signaling the completion of the original task.
-Thus, the `acquire/complete` protocol is guaranteed by design using the RAII technique:
+Thus, the `acquire/complete` protocol is enforced by design through RAII:

 <div class="dgv-cb">
 {% include parallel-directory-traversal/cb-1.html %}